 We’ve gone over:

-- Short series being the best for beginners
+- Short series is the best for beginners

 - Picking the right anime show in step #2

 - Answering common questions beginners may have in step #4